 May is motorcycle awareness month, so we thought it was a good time to review safety tips for both motorcyclists and drivers of regular vehicles too.
 Since both are responsible for keeping everyone safe, here are eight tips for all drivers.

-- Always check your blind spots.
-Cars and motorcycles all come equipped with rear view mirrors.
+Cars and motorcycles all come equipped with rearview mirrors.
 While they make driving easier, they don’t give you a complete picture behind and around your car.
 Motorcycles fit into blind spots easier and make it harder to spot them.
 Whether you’re driving a motorcycle or driving a vehicle, make sure you are always aware of your surroundings by checking your blind spots and being aware when you’re in someone else’s.

-- Clearly signal.
 All drivers should signal before changing lanes or turning.
 To be extra safe, make sure you are signaling for a decent amount of time so it is clear to others what you’re doing.
-Be aware what hand signals are used for different turns as well.
+Be aware of what hand signals are used for different turns as well.

 Road rage is dangerous for all drivers, but it can be fatal for motorcyclists.
 Don’t tailgate, swerve at, or try to cut off motorcyclists and avoid this behavior is you are the one on the motorcycle too.
 One bad move could throw the driver off their bike, seriously hurting or killing them.

 Intersections are hot spots

 When you approach an intersection, it’s important to be very aware of all the lanes of traffic.
 Left turns seem to be particularly dangerous for motorcycle drivers because they are hard to see and easy to hit.
 No matter which way you are turning, look around and make sure you know who is turning and the direction they are moving so that you can all stay safe.